Capabilities

 unzip main.zip -d ForgeAuth/

-Creating Custom Modules
+Creating Custom Capabilities

-Encapsulate functionality and share across projects.
+Encapsulate functionality and share across projects as capability modules.

-# Generate a new module
+# Generate a new capability module (wizard-based)

-php forge.php make:module MyCustomModule
+php forge.php generate:module

 modules/MyCustomModule/